Frank Borman: Air Force

 Borman returned to the United States, where he became a jet instrument flight instructor at Moody Air Force Base in Georgia, mainly in the T-33.
 In 1955, he secured a transfer to Luke Air Force Base.
 Most of his flying was in F-80s, F-84s, swept-wing F-84Fs and T-33s.
 In 1956, he received orders to join the faculty at West Point, after first completing a master's degree in aeronautical engineering.
 Not wanting to spend two years qualifying for a non-flying posting that could last for another three years, he searched for a master's degree course that took only one year, and settled on the one at the California Institute of Technology.
 He received his Master of Science degree in aeronautical engineering in June 1957, and then became an assistant professor of thermodynamics and fluid mechanics at West Point, where he served until 1960.
 He found he enjoyed teaching, and was still able to fly a T-33 from Stewart Air Force Base on weekends.
 One summer he also attended the USAF Survival School at Stead Air Force Base in Nevada.

 In June 1960, Borman was selected for Class 60-C at the USAF Experimental Flight Test Pilot School at Edwards Air Force Base in California, and became a test pilot.
 His class, which included Michael Collins and James B. Irwin, who also later became astronauts, graduated on April 21, 1961.
 Thomas P. Stafford, another future astronaut, was one of the instructors.
 On graduation, Borman was accepted as one of five students in the first class at the Aerospace Research Pilot School, a postgraduate school for test pilots to prepare them to become astronauts.
 Fellow members of the class included future astronaut Jim McDivitt.
 Classes included a course on orbital mechanics at the University of Michigan, and there were zero-G flights in modified Boeing KC-135 Stratotanker and Convair C-131 Samaritan aircraft.
-Borman introduced training with the Lockheed F-104 Starfighter.
+Borman began training with the Lockheed F-104 Starfighter.
 It would be flown up to 70000 ft, where the engine would cut out for lack of oxygen, and then coast up to 90000 ft.
 This would be followed by a powerless descent, and restarting the engine on the way down.
 A pressure suit was required.